brownie-in-motion/fruit-bot/README.md

 # Fruit Bot

-Some OpenCV and PyAutoGUI code monkey to automatically play [Fruit Box](https://www.gamesaien.com/game/fruit_box_a/) (both English and Japanese).
+Some OpenCV and PyAutoGUI code monkeying to automatically play [Fruit Box](https://www.gamesaien.com/game/fruit_box_a/) (both English and Japanese).

 Things this is good at: